dora-rs/dora-rs.github.io/docs/api/cli.md

 ```
 dora-rs cli client

-Usage: dora-cli <COMMAND>
+Usage: dora <COMMAND>

 Commands:
   check        Check if the coordinator and the daemon is running
   graph        Generate a visualization of the given graph using mermaid.js.
 Use --open to open
                    browser
   build        Run build commands provided in the given dataflow
   new          Generate a new project, node or operator.
-Choose the language between Rust, Python, C
+Choose the language between Rust,
-               or C++
+                   Python, C or C++
   up           Spawn a coordinator and a daemon
   destroy      Destroy running coordinator and daemon.
 If some dataflows are still running, they
                    will be stopped first
   start        Start the given dataflow path.
-Attach a name to the running dataflow by using --name
+Attach a name to the running dataflow by using
+                   --name
   stop         Stop the given dataflow UUID.
 If no id is provided, you will be able to choose
                    between the running dataflows
   list         List running dataflows
   logs         Show logs of a given dataflow and node
+  daemon       Run daemon
+  runtime      Run runtime
+  coordinator  Run coordinator
   help         Print this message or the help of the given subcommand(s)

 Options:
   -h, --help     Print help